Karl Nehammer, Austrian Chancellor, ″pessimistic″ after his meeting with Putin in Moscow | The World | D.W.

 EU sanctions will remain in place

 The Austrian president insisted on the need for humanitarian corridors to bring drinking water and food to besieged cities in Ukraine, and evacuate women, children and the wounded.
-“My main message to Putin was that this war must end, because in a war there are only losers on both sides,” added the conservative, who explained that he will inform his European partners about the meeting.
+“My main message to Putin was that this war must end, because in a war there are only losers on both sides,” added the conservative, who explained that he will inform his European partners regarding the meeting.

 Infographic Which parts of Ukraine are controlled by Russian troops ES

-Nehammer assured that it was not a “friendly visit”, but considered “an obligation” to try to seek a direct meeting with Putin “despite the enormous differences”, after having seen first-hand in Ukraine “the immeasurable suffering” of the population.
+Nehammer assured that it was not a “friendly visit”, but considered “an obligation” to try to seek a direct meeting with Putin “despite the enormous differences”, following having seen first-hand in Ukraine “the immeasurable suffering” of the population.

 The foreign minister was last Saturday in Ukraine, where he met in kyiv with the Ukrainian president, Volodymyr Zelensky, and visited several towns near the capital where there are indications that the Russian Army killed a large number of civilians.